brighthive/data-trust-legal/DT-Member-Agreement/dt-member-agreement.md

 ## DESCRIPTION OF DATA TRUST INFRASTRUCTURE, TECHNICAL SPECIFICATIONS, AND PII PROCEDURES

+[The Data Trust Technical Trustee or their Affiliate(s) will include description of Data Trust Infrastructure, Technical Specifications, and PII Procedures here]

 An electronic version of EXHIBIT G is maintained and updated at [insert Data Trust Infrastructure, Technical Specifications, and PII Procedures URL]

 ## EXHIBIT H

-## ADDITIONAL CONDITIONS, MEMORANDA OF UNDERSTANDING OR DATA USE AGREEMENTS GOVERNING MEMBER-CONTRIBUTED DATA
+## ADDITIONAL CONDITIONS, MEMORANDA OF UNDERSTANDING, OR DATA USE AGREEMENTS GOVERNING MEMBER-CONTRIBUTED DATA

+[Data Trust Members should include copies of any existing Memoranda of Understanding, or Data Use Agreements governing Member-contributed Data Resources between Data Trust Members, Trustees and/or Affiliate(s)]

 An electronic version of EXHIBIT H is maintained and updated at [insert MOU/DUA Registry URL]